 Feedback and patches are always welcome.

-The build instructions have been greatly simplified by using the sandbox model.
+The build instructions have been greatly simplified by using the sandbox model from OSF.
 A sandbox is just a tree which has a file .sandbox-env at the top, which serves to both mark the top of the tree and provide a means of conditioning the environment.

 A simple wrapper script (scripts/mk) is provided, which finds .sandbox-env reads it and .sandboxrc if it exists, and then invokes make.
 Actually it invokes: